Communication and awareness-raising activities

 The AWRI website is a major platform for communicating with grape and wine producers, students, potential employees and the general public.
-Approximately 150,988 visitors (23.1% increase from 2017/2018) accessed the AWRI website during the year, with more than 540,076 page-views.
-Of the total page-views, 32% were viewed using a mobile device or tablet.
-Updates to content included extensive information on bushfires and smoke taint, information on COVID-19, a new section on wine packaging, new and updated fact sheets and research updates on projects conducted under the AWRI’s 2017-2025 RDE plan, information about the AWRI wine microorganism culture collection, and a large number of previously published columns and articles.
+More than 172,950 visitors accessed the AWRI website during the year (a 14.5% increase from 2018/2019), with more than 606,261 page-views.
+Of the total page-views, 33% were viewed using a mobile device or tablet.
+Updates to content included extensive information on bushfires and smoke taint, information on COVID-19, a new section on wine packaging, new and updated fact sheets and research updates on projects conducted under the AWRI’s 2017-2025 RD&E plan.
 The website was also used to communicate with levy payers about the AWRI Board election and to promote events including seminars, workshops, tastings and webinars.

-The AWRI’s electronic newsletter, eNews, was distributed bi-monthly to an audience of more than 3,600 subscribers.
+Four issues of the AWRI’s electronic newsletter, eNews, were distributed to an audience of more than 3,640 subscribers.
 This publication provides information about upcoming events, new information resources, research updates and a general snapshot of the AWRI’s activities.

-The AWRI’s Twitter following grew by over 120 during 2018/2019 to reach 3,515.
-The AWRI’s Facebook presence also grew by almost 250 likes during the year to reach 1,250.
+The AWRI’s Twitter following grew by more than 300 during 2019/2020 to reach 3,840.
+The AWRI’s Facebook presence also grew by almost 250 likes during the year to reach 1,498.
 The AWRI’s YouTube channel includes AWRI webinar recordings and other AWRI video content.
-Subscribers grew by more than 200 during 2018/2019 and the channel attracted more than 19,400 views, more than double the previous year.
+Subscribers grew by 449 during 2019/2020 to a total of 1,042 and the channel attracted more than 19,400 views, more than double the previous year.

 The AWRI’s bi-monthly publication, Technical Review, publishes abstracts of recently published grape and wine science literature and technical articles authored by AWRI staff.
-Technical Review is available to grape and wine producers via the AWRI website or in hard copy.
-A total of 598 articles featured in the Technical Review Current Literature section were requested by and provided to readers during the year.
+Technical Review is available to grape and wine producers via the AWRI website or a small number of hard copies.
+A total of 942 articles featured in the Technical Review Current Literature section were requested by and provided to readers during the year.

-The AWRI contributes regular articles to Wine and Viticulture Journal and Australian & New Zealand Grapegrower & Winemaker, while also contributing other to other Australian and international industry journals.
+The AWRI contributes regular articles to Wine & Viticulture Journal and Australian & New Zealand Grapegrower & Winemaker, while also contributing to other Australian and international industry journals.

 The AWRI is regularly approached by national and international media for comment on technical issues related to wine.
-One media release was prepared and distributed and 44 requests from the media were handled during the year.
+Eight media releases were prepared and distributed and 39 requests from the media were handled during the year.